Meals Perfect For Your Gut

 We also love a frozen banana, handful spinach, tbsp ground flax, scoop of natural creamy peanut butter, and our chocolate plant based and gluten free protein/superfood powder.
 If you use frozen fruits/veggies your smoothie will come out creamier.

-3. Think about sides that don’t have a cream sauce to them.
+3. Think about sides that are easy and colorful.
+Kids love small portions and lots of color.
 This could be fresh green beans, tossed in olive oil and seasoned with garlic salt or powder, pepper, and sauteed with shallots on the stove.
-We also love Festive Brussel Sprouts like these HERE
+We also love Festive Brussel Sprouts like these HERE.
+Roasted cauliflower, broccoli, and even raw veggies like carrots and cumbers is great.

 4. Roasting potatoes like THESE are so yummy and the kids love them, especially picky eaters because they are not messy and the perfect finger food.

 5. Over the holidays we are always grazing.
-I think it’s part of the fun of the holiday.
+I think it’s part of the fun of the holiday but can also be done on a regular day after school or during dinner as the sides.
 A fun and healthy way to do this is to set up a “graze tray”.
 I like to use a cupcake pan and fill it with different snacks.
 I also love these silicon cupcake liners you can put on a plate.

 This is often a hit for kids as it allows them to find something they enjoy on the tray.
-If you have a picky eater this is a great way to lay out new foods without pressure.
+If you have a picky eater this is a great way to lay out new foods without pressure and where all the foods are separated.

-I love these recipes and ideas because they are perfect for your gut and allow you to enjoy the holiday season without all the bloat and sleepy eyes from all the other heavy, traditional food.
+I love these recipes and ideas because they are perfect for your gut and allow you to enjoy all seasons of life so you can feel your best.

-Reach out to me via email at speakeatlearnllc@gmail.com for more information on the whole food concentrates or plant based powder.
+Reach out to me via email at speakeatlearnllc@gmail.com for what you’re favorite smoothie or recipe is or just to connect!

 Leave a Reply